-- Individuals traveling on official University business must familiarize themselves with and adhere to the CSU Stanislaus Travel Policy and Travel Procedures and Regulations.
+- Individuals traveling on official University business must familiarize themselves with and adhere to the Stanislaus State Travel Policy and Travel Procedures and Regulations.

 - Travelers must ensure they have documented authorization to travel prior to embarking on the trip and/or prior to making non-cancellable travel arrangements.

-- Individuals traveling for official University Business who have not submitted the proper paperwork may not be covered by University Insurance Policies.
+- Individuals traveling for official University Business who have not submitted the Concur Travel Request may not be covered by University Insurance Policies.